Māori Electronica Roots Music

 A strong reflection of cultural pride is the essence and sound of WAI.

 2008 saw WAI take a well-deserved break from touring internationally to have a family and to raise their son Uta Te Whanga.
-2013 saw WAI return to the Northern Hemisphere after receiving an invitation to return to Belgium.
+2013 saw the now WAI family return to the Northern Hemisphere after receiving an invitation to return to Belgium.
 This their first International tour since having their beautiful son as he has been their priority.
 Uta Te Whanga the newest WAI member was 4 years young joining WAI on this tour in Belgium and Copenhagen.
-Now 11 years young internationally Uta Te Whanga has since toured Seattle, Jeonju, Seoul, Charlottesville Virginia, Colorado Springs, Yilan, Taipei, and Uta Te Whanga was very excited to be heading to the Island of Borneo, Kuching, Sarawak in July 2019 to take part in the Rainforest World Music Festival.
+Now 12 years young internationally Uta Te Whanga has since toured Seattle, Jeonju & Seoul, South Korea, Melbourne, Australia, Charlottesville Virginia, Colorado Springs, Yilan, Taipei, and Uta Te Whanga was very excited to be heading to the Island of Borneo, Kuching, Sarawak July 2019 to take part in the Rainforest World Music Festival.

 WAI 100% (2000) charmed critics at both ends of the earth and plenty of places in between.
 At home, it has received a string of acknowledgments for its innovative left-field approach, and the recognition has been spreading around the world.